evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 data_drift_suite
 ```

-**Column-level tests**.
+## Column-level tests

 You can apply some tests to the individual columns, for example, to check if a feature or model prediction stays within the range.

 To create a custom data drift test suite with column-level tests: